frogThanos/rebel-app/README.md

 ## Future Adjustments

-If I had more time I would finish the wishlists
+If I had more time, I would complete the wishlist feature.
+Currently, the UI is quite lackluster, and users can only create and delete wishlists without the ability to add products.

+I would also transition from using hooks to Redux for state management, as the functionalities of the app turned out to be more complex than I initially anticipated.